'Jurriaan' Throws His Toys Out Of the Pram

 A dialogue with Rosa Lichtenstein about dialectics is thus a fruitless pseudo-dialogue, because there isn't any shared premiss in the dialogue about dialectics, and there is evidently nothing that would shift Rosa's opinion in any way.
 At best one could say, "well I find dialectics a meaningful concept, although Rosa doesn't" but since we already knew this, the dialogue adds nothing new, and is a complete waste of time.
 I do not hope to persuade you in saying this, that it is a waste of time, but merely that I find it a waste of time, and therefore do not intend to pursue it, it would just be a useless distraction from constructive activities in which, as I mentioned, creative dialectical insights are a normal everyday occurrence.

-Well, no one asked 'Jurriaan' to stick 'his' waffling face in here; if 'he' can't hack it, that's 'his' problem.
+Well, no one asked Jurriaan to stick his waffling face in here; he volunteered his 'historic' thoughts.
+If he can't hack it, that is his problem.

 I do not hope to persuade you in saying this, that it is a waste of time, but merely that I find it a waste of time, and therefore do not intend to pursue it, it would just be a useless distraction from constructive activities in which, as I mentioned, creative dialectical insights are a normal everyday occurrence.